Teaching Resource for LEAD RIGHT / LEAD LEFT

 When done from Facing Couples, the ending formation is Back-to-Back Couples.

-Facing Couple or Ocean Wave Rule: Neither rule applies to Lead Right
+Facing Couple or Ocean Wave Rule: Neither rule applies to either Lead Right or Lead Left.

 Link to Taminations: Taminations Lead Right / Lead Left